LAR Class Descriptions

 Journeys

-People's perceptions of the world around them are influenced and affected by their environment and experiences.
-In this course students will read memoirs and novels that explore their authors' experiences with and reflections on such issues as identity and political oppression in China, Russia, Argentina, and Iran.
-In addition, students will examine and reflect upon their own transition from high school to college and develop the skills they need for a successful college experience.
+People’s perceptions of the world around them are influenced and affected by their environment and experiences.
+In this course, students read and discuss memoirs about their authors’ experiences with, and reflections on, identity, history, and oppression in China, Iran, Argentina, and during the Holocaust.
+Students explore and interpret the life experiences of someone they know through the course’s oral history research project.
+Throughout this course, students examine and reflect upon their own transition from high school to college as they develop the skills they need for a successful college experience.

 LAR 101-13